 People sue each other more now.
 Even in the South and Midwest, people are increasingly willing to take each other to court.

-At Wilson+Miller, our Arkansas asset protection lawyers provide the guidance that individuals, families and owners of closely-held companies need in understanding the risks they face.
-As Asset Protection attorneys, we then design an asset protection strategy to protect against those risks.
-Collectively, we have over 90 years of experience in all areas of asset protection law, and an extensive network of asset protection professionals world-wide.
+At Wilson + Miller, our Arkansas asset protection lawyers provide the guidance that individuals, families, and owners of closely-held companies need in understanding the risks they face.
+Our team then designs an asset protection strategy to protect against those risks.
+Collectively, we have over 90 years of experience in all areas of asset protection law as well as an extensive network of asset protection professionals worldwide.

 Limited Liability Entities and the Power of Charging Order Protection

 A significant level of asset protection can be obtained by transferring assets to one of these entities.
 The asset protection comes from the “charging order” feature which is a concept that was developed by English common law but which has found its way into almost every state statute.

 This law provides that a creditor cannot levy on a partner’s interest or a member’s interest.
 The creditor rights are limited to a legal device called a “Charging Order” which limits the creditor to taking only the distributions that are made to the partner or member.

 While these entities do not provide perfect protection, the charging order is a significant impediment to the collection of a judgment.
 In fact, it is significant enough that it results in a reasonable settlement of the claim even before the lawsuit is filed.